DandyLyons/notes/content/Library/The Bible (WEB)/00 - About/Subjects in the Bible/sinning against God.md

 - [[Matt-18#v15|Matthew 18.15]] "If your ==brother sins against you==, go, show him his fault between you and him alone.
 If he listens to you, you have gained back your brother.
 - [[1 Sam-02#v25|1 Samuel 2.25]] If ==one man sins against another==, God will judge him; ==but if a man sins against Yahweh==, who will intercede for him?"
 Notwithstanding, they didn't listen to the voice of their father, because Yahweh intended to kill them.
 ## Sinning Against People IS Sinning Against God
+>[[Ps-51#v4|Psalm 51.4]] Against you, and you only, I have sinned, and done that which is evil in your sight, so you may be proved right when you speak, and justified when you judge.

 1 Corinthians 8:12 brings some clarity to this subject:

 >[[1 Cor-08#v12|1 Corinthians 8.12]] Thus, ==sinning against the brothers==, and wounding their conscience when it is weak, ==you sin against Christ==.